digitalservicebund/a2j-rechtsantragstelle/doc/adr/0005-preview-environment.md

 1. Engineers initiated feature development.
 2. Upon completion of the task, changes were pushed to the main branch.
-3. Finally, changes were deployed to both staging and production environments.
+3. Finally, changes were firstly tested with E2E test, then deployed to staging and production environments

 ### Issue